Brewing a better future.

 We finally got tired of being part of the problem.
 So, with the support of local companies and community organizations, the brewery came up with a solution—Ripple Glass.
 We’re proud to report that in 2011, Ripple Glass recycled enough glass to produce nearly 100 million Boulevard beer bottles.
 For more information on Ripple and our local glass recycling efforts, click here.

-In the fall of 2010, Boulevard began the process of becoming a zero landfill company.
-In early 2011, the last dumpster was removed from the main plant, representing the final stage for progress towards that goal.
-The brewer now recycles most of its waste with local companies, from compost materials to plastics and scrap metal.
+In the fall of 2010, Boulevard began the process of becoming a zero landfill company, and in early 2011, the last dumpster was removed from the main brewing facility.
+The brewery now recycles most of its waste with local companies, from compost materials to plastics and scrap metal.
 All broken bottles and other glass waste goes to Ripple Glass, which in turn sends a portion of its final product back to our bottle manufacturer, giving Boulevard bottles a second life as, well, more Boulevard bottles.

 By purchasing corrugated products made from 100% recycled paper in 2012, we have saved approximately: